 Considering eclectic homeschooling?
 Want to know if this relaxed homeschooling method will work for your family?
 We’ll cover the pros and cons of eclectic learning and how to get started in this ultimate guide to education at home in a more relaxed way!
-See our sample relaxed homeschool schedule and eclectic examples for a week!
+See our personal sample relaxed homeschool schedule and personal experience with examples for a weekly eclectic home school schedule!

 What eclectic homeschool is:

 - Unique homeschooling, tailored to each child’s learning style

 - Mixing and matching and using different homeschool curricula, educational resources, online classes, and learning tools for home school